 We also presented new analysis of a stochastic variant of Frank-Wolfe which guarantees the convergence of our algorithm (in energy) to a globally optimal solution.
 This is supported by our experiments where we see that the random-mesh algorithm achieves the lowest energy in almost every example.

 One feature of the algorithm in \cite{BrediesNumerics} which we did not take advantage of was the idea of importance sampling.
 We chose points $y\in \mesh_j$ uniformly randomly, whereas it is likely to be beneficial to choose $y$ such that $\eta_j(y)$ is small.
-If the step functions $\step_j$ satisfy the triangle inequality, then this bias could be implemented by choosing points $y$ such that $y$ is a local minima of
+As an example, if the step functions $\step_j$ satisfy the triangle inequality, then this bias could be implemented by choosing points $y$ such that $y$ is a local minima of

-In Algorithm~\ref{alg: final algorithm}, implementing such a sliding step on $\mesh_j$ between lines 4 and 5 would preserve the analytical properties of the current algorithm, whilst possibly improving practical performance.
-However, it is also possible that the sliding step already present (e.g. line 7) is powerful enough to find these improved mesh points after computing $\tilde\hg^i$, without the extra help beforehand.
-It is likely that the benefits depend on the application, particularly on the smoothness of the operators $A_j$. }{
+In Algorithm~\Rref{alg: final algorithm}, implementing such a sliding step on $\mesh_j$ between lines 4 and 5 would preserve the analytical properties of the current algorithm, whilst possibly improving practical performance.
+However, it is also possible that the sliding step already present (\eg\ line 7) is powerful enough to find these improved mesh points after computing $\tilde\hg^i$, without the extra help beforehand.
+It is likely that the benefits depend on the application, particularly on the smoothness of the operators $A_j$.